-Batch cook your food so that you don't have to cook as often.
+Batch cook your food, so you don't have to cook as often.
 Batch cooking can decrease your eating out budget because all you have to do is pull a frozen meal out of the freezer when you're short on time.

 If your fruit and vegetables are going bad, chop them up and freeze them for later meals.
-You can put them in a quiche, a stew, or casserole for future meal planning.
+For future meal planning, you can put them in a quiche, a stew, or a casserole.

 Buy your meat, fruit, and vegetables from local farmers.
 You will spend less money than you would if you were to purchase these items at a grocery store.
 It's of higher quality, and it lasts longer.
 You're also supporting your local community!

 Save all of your vegetable skins in a freezer bag to make a vegetable broth in the future.
 It will be so delicious.
 So, don't throw away your potato, carrot, onion skins, etc., any longer.

 Are you still running short on time?
 Try a food delivery service like Dinnerly.

 You get 49 unfussy weeknight meals for those hectic days.

 The most affordable meal kit at $4.99 per serving